 When you play disc golf, you need to have a lot of variety in terms of your skills and forms.
-This is the same when throwing the disc in the air as you will need different types of shots in specific game situations.
+This is the same when throwing the disc, as you will need different types of shots in specific game situations.
 Throwing the disc does not always need a backhand shot.
 Sometimes, you will need the best forehand disc and a forehand throw to get the best result on the field.
-Knowing forehand throws also means upgrading your skills as a disc golf player which is important.
+Knowing forehand throws also means upgrading your skills as a disc golf player – which is important.

-In this review, we feature 8 of the top forehand disc available commercially today.
+In this review, we feature 8 of the top forehand discs available today.
 All of these products have been tested and have successfully passed our criteria.
-The team also asked our disc golfer friends to provide us different information with regards to the disc we are reviewing.
+The team also asked our disc golfer friends to provide us different information with regards to the discs we are reviewing.
 We hope that all of this can help all disc golfers in choosing the right forehand disc that can be used in the game.

 Best Forehand Disc Reviews

 |Prodigy P Model S||Speed: 3 Glide: 5 Turn: 0 Fade: 2||Putt & Approach||All Skill Levels|

 |Infinite Discs Chariot||Speed: 5 Glide: 5 Turn: 0 Fade: 1||Midrange||All Skill Levels|

 |Yikun Shu||Speed: 4 Glide: 5 Turn: -2 Fade: 1||Midrange||Beginner/Intermediate|

 |RPM Ruru||Speed: 3 Glide: 3 Turn: 0 Fade: 1||Putt & Approach||All Skill Levels|

 |Yikun FU||Speed: 7 Glide: 5 Turn: 0 Fade: 2||Control Driver||All Skill Levels|

 |Divergent Discs Alpas||Speed: 4 Glide: 4 Turn: -2 Fade: 1||Putt & Approach||All Skill Levels|